Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 > Explain the main purpose of the trigger.

 The second trigger - `onUpdate`, should handle the logic to increment or decrement the builds count, related to changes in the build status.
-For example, if the build with an `inProgress` status changes to `successful`, we should increment `BuildStatus.successful` count of the document, and decrement the `BuildStatus.inProgress` count.
+For example, if the build with an `inProgress` status changes to `successful`, we should increment `successful` count of the document, and decrement the `inProgress` count.

 ```dart
 functions['onBuildUpdated'] = functions.firestore